-IRS Accepting Applications for the Internal Revenue Service Advisory Council (IRSAC)
+Open Season for Membership - Internal Revenue Service Advisory Council

-The Internal Revenue Service is accepting applications for membership in the Internal Revenue Service Advisory Council (IRSAC) for a three-year term beginning January 2016.
+The Internal Revenue Service is seeking approximately nine new members to serve on the Internal Revenue Service Advisory Council (IRSAC) for three-year terms beginning January 2018.

-IRSAC’s purpose is to provide an organized public forum for IRS officials and representatives of the public to discuss relevant tax administrative issues.
-The council suggests operational improvements, offers constructive observations about IRS’ current or proposed policies, programs, and procedures, and advises the IRS on particular issues having substantive effect on federal tax administration.
-A report is presented to the Commissioner of Internal Revenue each year at a Public Meeting.
+IRSAC provides an organized public forum for IRS officials and representatives of the public to discuss relevant issues in tax administration.
+The IRSAC suggests operational improvements, offers constructive observations about current or proposed policies, programs and procedures, and advises the IRS on particular issues having substantive effect on federal tax administration.
+A report is presented to the Commissioner of Internal Revenue each year at a public meeting.

-IRSAC members meet in Washington, DC approximately five times a year for two days each session.
+IRSAC members gather in Washington, DC, for approximately five two-day sessions per year.
 Members are not paid for their services.
-However, travel expenses for working sessions, public meetings and orientation sessions, such as airfare, per diem, and transportation to and from airports, train stations, etc., are reimbursed within prescribed federal travel limitations.
+However, travel expenses for orientation sessions, working sessions, and public meetings (such as airfare, per diem and ground transportation) are reimbursed within prescribed federal travel limitations.

 Who can apply?